This wepbage gives a provisional outline for the exhibition.

 Portrait of Elizabeth Osemann ~ Felix Müller

-Eilizabeth Osemann was another woman in Müller's life but her life was contrasting.
+German born Elizabeth Osemann was a friend of Felix Müller's but her life was contrasting.
 Having seen at first hand in Spain in 1936 what fascism could do she fell out with the authorities and fled from Bavaria to England in 1938 leaving her homeland forever to start a new life across the sea.
 She took British citizenship, married an Englishman and raised a family.
 It was not until 1951 that she returned for a visit and sat for Müller's portrait.
-Through the war years she did not forget what she had left and when Müller remained a prisoner after the war ended she sent both him and his mother food parcels with little luxuries, keeping their hopes alive through dark times.
-Her husband, through connections in high places, was eventually able to help secure Müller's release, to his and his mother's lasting gratitude, a connection that has endured across time and space to following generations, across the sea but united by an unseen bond.
+Through the war years she did not forget what she had left.
+Müller had been conscripted into the Wehrmacht but captured by the French and held as a prisoner of war in France until 1948.
+After the war ended Elizabeth sent both him and his mother food parcels with little luxuries, keeping their hopes alive through dark times.
+Her husband, through his connections in government, was eventually able to help secure Müller's release, to his and his mother's lasting gratitude, a connection that has endured across time and space to following generations, across the sea but united by an unseen bond.

 Heilige Elisabeth ~ Felix Müller

 The scenes depicted in Müller's triptych relate to the medieval saint Elisabeth of Thüringen.
 Born a princess, she took pity on the poor and would go from her father's castle to distribute bread.
 One day her father stopped her and demanded what she had in her apron.
 Just roses, she replied.
 And opening her apron pockets her father saw, miraculously, no bread, only red roses.
 But the painting references his friend, Elisabeth, who fled across the sea, sends food parcels and works for his release from imprisonment.
 In a letter to his Mother, Felix Müller, writes that the real Saint Elisabeth is living in England.